nickarli/uc-senior-design/docs/project-description.md

 - Chell

 ## Project Topic
-- A property management system for iPad
+- A property management system for Windows written in C++ and leveraging a MySQL database.